kunalwagh101/bootcamp_kunal/PersistentQSQLite/README.md

 ### 1. Running Producer and Consumer with Supervisor

--**Note: Supervisor is Unix-based.
+- **Note: Supervisor is Unix-based.
 Windows users may need to use WSL or an alternative like Honcho.**

--**Supervisor Configuration: The configuration file is located at supervisor/supervisord.conf.**
+- **Supervisor Configuration: The configuration file is located at supervisor/supervisord.conf.**

 ### Start Supervisor: